vsbabu/cronicle/README.md

 ## Installation

-* Build like gradle build
+* Build like `gradle build`
-* Make a folder where this needs to run from
-* Take config/application.properties and public into the folder above.
-Copy .sh too.
-* Adjust application.properties to set db stuff
+* Distribution is in `build/distributions`
+  * Note that those tar/zip can be exploded and rsync'ed to your installation host to save bandwidth on changes
+* Take `sample/application.properties in the distribution to root of your installation and edit it
+* Run `bin/cronicle`

 ## Usage